 - A photo ID, such as a driver’s license or passport.
 Some states issue driver’s licenses to undocumented immigrants.
 If you don’t drive and would like a photo ID, the Department of Motor Vehicles issues Non-Driver Photo Identification cards.
 Check with your state to obtain their specific requirements.

-- A valid social security number or an individual taxpayer identification number (see how to apply for an ITIN below)
+- A valid social security number or an individual taxpayer identification number

 - Proof of where you reside: Banks accept copies of utility and cable bills and signed rental agreements.

 Once the bank official collects all necessary information, a deposit is required to open a bank account.